 Already hold cards and want to consolidate those balances?
-There are a host of cards that offer 0% intro APR on balance transfers, such as the Discover it Balance Transfer card, with a 18-month offer for balance transfers (14.74% – 24.74% variable).
+Many credit cards offer 0% intro APR on balance transfers, such as the Citi® Diamond Preferred® card, with a 18-month offer for balance transfers (14.74% – 24.74% variable).

 Occasional credit card users

-If you only plan to use your card occasionally, a card with no annual fee is the most economical choice.
+If you plan to use your card only occasionally, a card with no annual fee is the most economical choice.
 With a card that charges an annual fee, you would need to spend a certain amount every year to make it worth your while.
 A no annual fee card is not only cheaper but simpler.

 Common benefits of a no annual fee card

 You don’t have to get a credit card with an annual fee to enjoy rewards.
 Most cash back cards, such as the Capital One Quicksilver Cash Rewards, don’t have an annual fee, and there are a couple of travel cards with no annual fee for the forward-looking traveler focused on daily-living expenses, such as the Capital One VentureOne Rewards.